Steve-Shambles/Auto-Photo-Colourizer/README.md

 I have checked it downloads okay (it's very fast) and tested that it works.
 Add this file to the APC main dir with the other APC files.

-Requirements:
-pip3 install matplotlib.
-pip3 install numpy.
-pip3 install opencv-python.
-pip3 install pillow.
+Requirements: pip3 install matplotlib, numpy, opencv-python, pillow.

 I started this project back in 2021, I have revived it and made a few tweaks and I'm hoping to make more improvements over time.